leighhalliday/mobx-async-actions/README.md

 In Redux you'd reach for something like [thunk](https://github.com/gaearon/redux-thunk), but in MobX there are a few easy ways you can deal with asynchronous code.

-This tutorial explains how to run Async code in both MobX 3 and MobX 4 which at the time of writing is in a Beta release.
+This tutorial explains how to run Async code in both MobX 3 and MobX 4.

 ## The Incorrect Way